A note on projective dimension over twisted commutative algebras: Set-up

 A {\bf twisted commutative algebra (tca)} is a commutative algebra object in $\Rep^{\pol}(\GL)$.
 Fix a $d$-dimensional vector space $E$, and put

 This is a tca.
 It is the same ring introduced in \S \ref{s:intro}, but written in a coordinate-free manner.

 By an {\bf $A$-module} we always mean a module object for $A$ in $\Rep^{\pol}(\GL)$.
 Explicitly, this is a module in the ordinary sense equipped with a compatible action of $\GL$ under which it forms a polynomial representation.
+We say that $M$ is finitely generated if there is a finite set $S$ such that the smallest $\GL$-invariant $A$-submodule of $M$ which contains $S$ is $M$ itself.
 Suppose that $M$ is an $A$-module.
-Treating $M$ and $A$ as polynomial functions, $M(\bC^n)$ is an $A(\bC^n)$-module; note that $A(\bC^n)=\Sym(\bC^n \otimes E)$ is a finite variable polynomial ring.
+Treating $M$ and $A$ as polynomial functors, $M(\bC^n)$ is an $A(\bC^n)$-module; note that $A(\bC^n)=\Sym(\bC^n \otimes E)$ is a finite variable polynomial ring.
 These are the objects $M_n$ and $A_n$ from \S \ref{s:intro}.

 We say that a function $f \colon \bN \to \bN$ is {\bf eventually linear} (here $\bN$ denotes the set of non-negative integers) if there exists $a \in \bN$ and $b \in \bZ$ such that $f(n)=an+b$ for all $n \gg 0$; we then call $a$ the {\bf slope} of $f$.